ratbag98/op1tips/README.md

 ## Mellow tape

-I used this in an ambienty thing I did several months ago.
+I used this in an ambient-y thing I did several months ago.
 But for a chilled and mellow vibe, simply slow the tape down after recoding.
 For an extra challenge, record the part faster before slowing it down if you don’t like the notes when it’s slowed.
 Great to record pads into something else you plan to add parts to afterward so you can better match notes/chords/etc.

 ## Radio fun